Interference With Economic Relationship

 The settlement of a breach of contract action does not necessarily preclude recovery on a tortious interference claim involving the same contract.

 Competition is an expected, common part of business.
-However, if you believe that someone is improperly interfering with your business relationships, our knowledgeable Florida business litigation lawyers at the Law Office of Nnamdi S. Jackson can assist you in determining whether such objectionable conduct constitutes proper economic competition or actionable tortious interference.
+However, if you believe that someone is improperly interfering with your business relationships, then contact the Law Office of Nnamdi S. Jackson today.